 Congratulations!
 You’ve completed the workshop.
 Would you like to move on to a poetry course that offers a certificate of completion, graded assignments, quizzes, and an instructor to communicate with?
 Universal Class offers “Poetry Writing 101” a course that offers a deeper understanding of the art of poetry.
 Universal Class is a free database, sponsored by the Kansas State Library .
 A link is available right here on this website.
 Set up your own account and delve into Poetry Writing 101, a self motivated class that you can take up to six months to complete.
 When you are finished, check out any of the 500 free courses offered on Universal Class.

-Ready for virtual workshop number two?
+Ready for online workshop number two?
 Do you have a camera that sits in the closet because it’s just too much effort to learn how to use it?
 All the dials and buttons could help you create masterpiece photographs if you knew what they were for.
 This workshop gives you simple instructions to help you develop new skills and abilities in photography.
 At the end of the workshop, a list of other free learning opportunities will be shared.
 So dust off that old camera, don’t forget to remove the lens cap, and let’s begin!

 Move the dial off AUTO mode.
 Most people never venture past the Auto or Auto with the flash off option.
 If you want to take average pictures, leave it on auto.
 Say you want to pick one person out of a crowd of people, auto will try to focus in everyone, and your person will be “lost in the crowd.”
 Have you tried to take a picture of someone with the sun behind them in auto mode?
 They will always turn out pitch black, even if the sun isn’t shining brightly.
 What should you do?